nealmcb/anonymize_cvr/README.md

 3. **Compare the three probability files** to quantify how anonymization affects vote guessing accuracy.

+## Aggregation Approach

+The anonymization tool uses a balance-focused approach:

+1. **Combine all rare styles**: All ballots from rare styles (< 10 ballots) are combined into a single aggregation
+2. **Meet minimum thresholds**: If needed, ballots are borrowed from common styles to ensure:
+   - At least 10 ballots total in the aggregation
+   - At least 10 ballots per contest in the aggregation
+3. **Balance votes**: The tool checks for unanimous or near-unanimous patterns (all but 2 votes for the same candidate) and adds contrasting votes from common styles to break these patterns
+4. **Verify tallies**: Before delivering the redacted CVR, vote tallies are automatically verified to match the original

+This approach minimizes the number of ballots that need to be redacted while ensuring both anonymity and statistical balance.

 ## Style Analysis

 The anonymization tool automatically: